 General Credit Card Coverage

-Contrary to popular beliefs, neither Visa, Master, American Express nor Discover cover flight delays.
+Contrary to popular beliefs, neither Visa, Mastercard, American Express nor Discover cover flight delays.
 World and WorldElite do cover flight cancellation due to illness, death or other covered events, but not delays.
 Besides, the benefits are quite weak, although having this coverage is still better than nothing.

 Fortunately, some popular credit cards offer Trip Delay Reimbursement as part of their own protection package.
 Please note, the Trip Delay Reimbursement is not the same as Trip Cancellation/Interruption; the latter refers to a cancellation of the trip in its entirety before you embark on the first flight.